 David Rosenbaum runs OPTIMUM NFP – a consultancy specialising in change management, leadership development, risk management, strategic planning and board governance practices.
 With executive management experience across a wide spectrum of government, commercial and nonprofit organisations, he is well positioned to value-add to the sector.

 OPTIMUM NFP is currently an accredited consultant on the National Disability Services’ (NDS) Good Governance Program Panel in NSW for the delivery of consulting services to this sector.

-Contact David Rosenbaum at [email protected] or on 0411 744 911 to arrange a no-obligation meeting to discuss the Action Learning Question Program and add value to your NFP by ensuring your Board has the skills and capabilities to adequately steer your NFP through these challenging market conditions.
+To get you started, contact David Rosenbaum at [email protected] or on 0411 744 911 and arrange a no-obligation meeting to discuss the Action Learning Question Program and add value to your NFP by ensuring your Board has the skills and capabilities to adequately steer your NFP through these challenging market conditions.
 The experience of OPTIMUM NFP could be exactly what you need at this point in time.